berlinonline/berlin_dataset_template/README.md

 The token needs to belong to a user that has write access to the CKAN organization that the dataset belongs to.
 Ideally the user that is responsible for the dataset.
 _Important: don't enter an admin-level token here, as this would introduce serious security risks!_
+- Finally, add collaborators to the new repository who will be adding the datafiles.
+Collaborators can be added in <a href="../../settings/access">Settings > Access</a>.
+Collaborators should have the **Write** role.

+## Initialising the Dataset Repository

-- To initialise the repository, you can <a href="../../edit/master/conf/ckan_updater.json">edit the configuration file</a> in `conf/ckan_updater.json`.
+To initialise the repository, you can <a href="../../edit/master/conf/ckan_updater.json">edit the configuration file</a> in `conf/ckan_updater.json`.
 This works both if the dataset already exists in CKAN and if it doesn't.
 If it exists already, it's best to copy the relevant metadata from CKAN.
 All attributes that are present in [conf/ckan_updater.json](conf/ckan_updater.json) should be edited.